-A member may not speak more than once to a motion at a meeting of a local authority or any local or community board except with permission of the Chairperson.
+A member may not speak more than once to a motion at a meeting of the community board, except with permission of the Chairperson.
 Members can speak more than once to a motion at a committee or subcommittee meeting with the chairperson's permission.